-Discover Myakka River State Park, FL
+Discover the best RV rental in Myakka River State Park, FL!

 Myakka River State Park is one of the oldest, biggest, and best state parks in Florida, making it a must-visit destination for anyone exploring the state's southwest.
 Located less than 20 miles southeast of Sarasota, the park encompasses 58 square miles encompassing the beautiful Myakka River.